JoeyShapiro/Kale/NOTES.md

-could use an acutal api search. with items and shit but this good for now should i create a new list everytime. we will see what i need to do. but its minor stuff
+could use an acutal api search. with items and shit but this good for now should i create a new list everytime. we will see what i need to do. but its minor stuff how could i programmatically change icon. i will find out. must be way. but actual good pkg maybe dont use font awesom, but i have it. should i have to lists, no cant one list with categroy have that one on the bottom make that category different, or add it on top of